Coin in the fish's mouth: Analysis

 The four-drachma (or shekel) coin would be exactly enough to pay the temple tax for two people.
 It is usually thought to be a Tyrian shekel.

-Jesus' reluctance to pay the temple tax is consistent with his teachings regarding the physical temple.
+Jesus' views on the payment of the temple tax are consistent with his teachings regarding the physical temple.
 The Gospels record five times when he either says, "dismantle this temple, and in three days I will rebuild it," or is quoted as saying this.
 Jesus may have said this to emphasize a spiritual temple over the physical temple.

 The coin in the fish's mouth is generally seen as a symbolic act or sign, but there is little agreement concerning what it signifies.